-We offer limited perquisites as a recruiting and retention tool.
-Each of our Named Executive Officers may receive reimbursement of up to \$5,000 in financial planning consulting.
-Our Named Executive Officers are also eligible to receive reimbursement for club membership dues and an annual physical exam paid by the Company.
-The amounts of these perquisites were taxable to the Named Executive Officers in 2015.
+Prior to elimination, the Company offered limited perquisites as a recruiting and retention tool.
+Each of our Named Executive Officers could receive reimbursement of up to U.S. \$5,000 in financial planning consulting.
+Our Named Executive Officers were also eligible to receive reimbursement for club membership dues and an annual physical exam paid by the Company.
+The amounts of these perquisites were taxable to the Named Executive Officers in 2016.